parsokev/Graph_UI/README.md

    - [Graphviz](https://www.graphviz.org/) was utilized to visualize the submitted graphical information, along with the requested solution, in PNG-formatted images.

-Upon completing the required steps for project setup outlined in the [Project Setup section](#project-setup), the application will generate an application window that will allow the user to:
+Upon completing the required steps for project setup outlined in the [Project Setup section](#project-setup), the application will generate a desktop application window that will allow the user to:
 > [!NOTE]
 > Example text files can be found in the [sample_graphs](./sample_graphs) directory